U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Since 1980, EIA has used the Independent Expert Review Program to seek technical reviews of its data and analytical work from outside subject matter experts as a way to guarantee high-quality products for our customers and data users.
 The reviews provide rigorous critiques and advice to EIA on: current and proposed data systems; energy forecasting models and modeling systems; energy forecasts; proposed analyses; and current and proposed publications.
 The reviewers provide written reports on their recommendations and meet with EIA staff to present, discuss, and defend their findings and proposed solutions.

-A final report published at the end of the study (mid-2012) will make recommendations for the design, conduct, and dissemination of CBECS and RECS information for the next decade and beyond, including the level of resources likely to be required.
-CNSTAT is also consulting with the National Academies' Board on Energy and Environmental Systems in preparing its report.
-In addition to its public workshops, which are arranged to gather insight from stakeholders and data users as well as from statistical experts, the panel will commission research papers to inform its deliberations.
-Information on the Panel's progress and future activities can be found on the National Academy of Science's website.
+The final report, published in February 2012, made recommendations for the design, conduct, and dissemination of CBECS and RECS information for the next decade and beyond, including the level of resources likely to be required.
+CNSTAT consulted with the National Academies' Board on Energy and Environmental Systems in preparing its report.
+In addition to its public workshops, which were arranged to gather insight from stakeholders and data users as well as from statistical experts, the panel commissioned research papers to inform its deliberations.

 The Annual Energy Outlook and the National Energy Modeling System

 One area of concentrated outreach is the dissemination of and customer feedback about the Annual Energy Outlook (AEO) generated using the National Energy Modeling System.
 The Annual Energy Outlook examines a variety of possible energy developments in the United States over the next 20-25 years.
 Outreach activities include:

 - Presentation of AEO topics at EIA's Annual Energy Conference

 - Early release of the AEO at a well-attended press conference where the Administrator of EIA presents the results and answers questions from the media and others in the audience